renn0xtek9/Arithmos/doc/visual-programming/source/loading-your-data/index.md

 ## Datetime Format

-To avoid ambiguity, Orange supports date and/or time formatted in one of the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) formats.
+To avoid ambiguity, Arithmos supports date and/or time formatted in one of the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) formats.
 For example, the following values are all valid:

     2016
     2016-12-27